 Response from Applicant: No response is needed from most applicants.
 If financial assurance is required, submit the documentation required under 10 CFR 30.35.
-Regulatory Guide (RG) 3.66, "Standard Format and Content of Financial Assurance Mechanisms Required for Decommissioning Under 10 CFR Parts 30, 40, 70, and 72," dated June 1990, contains approved wording for each of the mechanisms authorized by the regulation to guarantee or secure funds except for the Statement of Intent for Government licensees.
+NUREG-1757, Vol. 3, "Consolidated NMSS Decommissioning Guidance: Financial Assurance, Recordkeeping, and Timeliness," dated September 2003, contains approved wording for each of the mechanisms authorized by the regulation to guarantee or secure funds.

-Licensees must transfer records important to decommissioning either to the new licensee before licensed activities are transferred or assigned in accordance with 10 CFR 30.34(b) or to the appropriate NRC regional office before the license is terminated.
+Licensees must transfer records important to decommissioning either to the new licensee before licensed activities are transferred or assigned in accordance with 10 CFR 30.34(b) or to the appropriate NRC Regional Office before the license is terminated.